-The passion for oysters continued through the ages and at some point around the start of the seventeenth century, the word oyster evolved into slang for the female sex organs (in reference to the shellfish’s plush texture and gentle folds).
+The passion for oysters continued through the ages and at some point around the start of the seventeenth century, the word oyster evolved into slang for the female sex organs (about the shellfish’s plush texture and gentle folds).
 According to sex-lexis, an online dictionary of sexual slang, this term later evolved into the now thankfully obsolete phrase oyster-catcher.
 But slang uses like these may link oysters with sex but there is absolutely nothing aphrodisiac about them.

 Oddly there are those who believe the connection between oysters and romance is about a game of chance.
 It stems from a rumor that slurping a bivalve from its shell might reveal a pearl.
 Unfortunately, edible oysters are not a pearl-producing variety.
 So despite what you may have heard, this is not among oysters’ enticements.